bartek-blog/bartek-blog.github.io/jupyter/2019-02-19-Classification.md

 __Example__

 Sometimes we rather prefer high recall.
-In the cancer detection, we would rather prefer to have benign cancer misclassified and then do some extra exams to confirm that, than malignant cancer misclassified and having a patient dead during next few years.
+In the cancer detection, we would rather prefer to have benign tumor misclassified and then do some extra exams to confirm that, than malignant cancer misclassified and having a patient dead during next few years.

-In the case of Logistic Regression we can easily improve one of it by playing with threshold.
+In the case of Logistic Regression we can easily improve one of precision or recall by playing with threshold.
 Let me show it.

 First we set a decision threshold to 75% and see how precision and recall have changed.